choregus/puppyCMS/README.md

 * Built in simple web stats
 * Built in parallax scrolling effects
 * Multiple columns output
+* Auto linking of text
+* Evil Icons
+* YouTube Short Code

 If you want to make simple static content sites in very quick time, then puppyCMS is the CMS for you.
 It is perfect for creating hobby sites, or micro sites, and with the templates included, you can produce very smart, content-rich sites in no time.

 puppyCMS also uses the excellent [Responsive Slides](https://github.com/viljamis/ResponsiveSlides.js) slider for additional functionality if required.

-Puppy version 3.0, the latest release, is now only 67k in size, but does the same job as other CMS systems that are at least 10 times the size.
+Puppy version 4.0, the latest release, is now only 67k in size, but does the same job as other CMS systems that are at least 10 times the size.